hersh-a/querying-the-pokedex/README.md

 Querying the Pokédex

-This is one of my database labs where I got to work with a **Pokédex database** and practice SQL queries with PHP.
-It was a fun way to combine Pokémon knowledge with real-world database skills!
-This lab contributes **10%** to the overall grade.
+This is one of my database project where I got to work with a **Pokédex database** and practice SQL queries with PHP.

 ---

 ## About the Project

-In this lab, I worked with a **Pokédex**, which is basically a database of Pokémon species.
+In this project, I worked with a **Pokédex**, which is basically a database of Pokémon species.
 Each Pokémon has unique stats, types, and characteristics.
 My goal was to **create the database table, populate it, and write PHP scripts to answer specific queries** about the Pokémon.

 I also got to practice using `INSERT`, `UPDATE`, `DELETE`, and `SELECT` queries while making sure the results display nicely on a web page.